 In computer terms, a border can mean several things.
-One is a visual border in a document, sometimes a solid line, dotted or dashed line, or one made up of various objects, like flowers, baseballs, animals or virtually any other object.
-These borders can be used to represent the outer edge of a document or separate sections within a document from each other.
-Below are some other example of how borders are used on computers.
+One is a visual border in a document, sometimes a solid line, dotted or dashed line, or one made up of various objects, like flowers, baseballs, animals, or virtually any other object.
+These borders can represent the outer edge of a document or separate sections within a document from each other.
+Below are other examples of how borders are used on computers.

 Microsoft Word borders

-In Microsoft Word, you can have a page border, which gives you a border around the page or a border around text on the page.
+In Microsoft Word, a page border gives a border around the page or a border around the text on the page.
 Visit one of the links below for steps on how to create borders in Microsoft Word.

 Borders can also be added around any cells within Microsoft Excel or other spreadsheets.
-To change the borders of cells, select either the cells or the rows or columns containing the cells, right-click on the selected cells, and then click Format Cells.
+To change the borders of cells, select either the cells or the rows or columns containing the cells, right-click the selected cells, and then click Format Cells.
 In the Format Cells window, click the Border tab.
-As can be seen in the picture below, the borders tab allows you to select the line type you want around the border.
+As shown in the picture below, the Border tab allows you to select the line type you want around the border.
 By default, it is a single solid line.

 If you want a single border around all the cells, click "Outline."
 If you want a line breaking up each individually highlighted cell, click "Outline" and then "Inside" to have both types of borders.
 If you want to design a custom border, you can draw each border individually by clicking on each border line you want to appear in the Border section.
 Finally, the border color can also be changed by changing the color from automatic to the color of your choice.

 Like a border in a document, another type of border is used to show the outer edge of a computer application window.
 Each application window has either a solid color or a partially transparent border to identify where an application window starts and ends.